-The course is an introduction to switched-mode power converters.
-It provides a basic knowledge of circuitry for the control and conversion of electrical power with high efficiency.
-These converters can change and regulate the voltage, current, or power; dc-dc converters, ac-dc rectifiers, dc-ac inverters, and ac-ac cycloconverters are in common use.
-Applications include electronic power supplies, aerospace and vehicular hybrid power systems, and renewable energy systems.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: ECE 304 and 307.
+This course follows the discussions from the first course in power systems.
+This course focuses on power flow, symmetrical components, faulted system analysis, and protection schemes.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: ECE 3370

-ECE 446 Image Processing (5)
+ECE/CMPS 4460 Image Processing (4)

 Digital image acquisition, image enhancement and restoration, image compression, computer implementation and testing of image processing techniques.
 Students gain hands-on experience of complete image processing systems, including image acquisition, processing, and display through laboratory experiments.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: CMPS 223 and ECE 304.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 2020 with a grade of C- or better

-ECE 447 Computer Vision (5)
+ECE/CMPS 4470 Computer Vision (4)

 Imaging formation, early vision processing, boundary detection, region growing, two-dimensional and three-dimensional object representation and recognition techniques.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: CMPS 223 and ECE 304 or consent of the instructor.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: CMPS 2020 with a grade of C- or better

-ECE 457 Robotics (5)
+ECE 4570 Robotics (4)

-The course will provide an opportunity for students to understand intelligent robot system architecture and to design algorithms and programs for control and planning of intelligent robot systems based on analytical modeling and behavior modeling.
-Students will use simulation software (Webots) and hardware test-bed (Kheraper II) to verify their algorithm and program performance during their project work.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 223.
+Introduce robotic systems.
+Cover Mindstorms NXT, motion control, target steering and trajectory planning, obstacle avoidance, line tracking, and multiple sensor fusion.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: ENGR/ECE/PHYS 2070 and ECE 3040

-ECE 477 Special Topics in Computer and Electrical Engineering (1-5)
+ECE 4770 Special Topics (1-3)

 This course will often be used to supplement other courses with additional work at a more advanced level.
+Course is repeatable, but only a combined total of 4 units of ECE 377x, 477x, and 48xx may be used for elective credit towards the major requirements.
+Prerequisite: Permission of the instructor

+ECE 4771 Special Topics Laboratory (1)

+Optional laboratory for the study of topics at a more advanced level.
+Course is repeatable, but only a combined total of 4 units of ECE 377x, 477x, and 48xx may be used for elective credit towards the major requirements.
+Co-requisite: ECE 4770.
 Prerequisite: Permission of the instructor